 Why You'll Love This Dough

 - It's highly flexible: This recipe works with different flours and times in the fridge, from 24 hours to 72 hours.
 Use it to your advantage to play around and experiment and see what you like best.
-The end result is a cross between a Neopolitan and a NY-style pizza — slightly crispy on the outside and chewy on the inside.
+The end result is a cross between a Neapolitan and a NY-style pizza — slightly crispy on the outside and chewy on the inside.

 What is Cold Fermented Dough?